ydsingh/alexa/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Cookbook request
-about: Suggest an idea for this project
+about: Suggest an idea for the cookbook

+The [Alexa Developer Forum](https://forums.developer.amazon.com/spaces/23/Alexa+Skills+Kit.html) would be the best source for general help.

+[User Voice](https://alexa.uservoice.com) is the best place to submit Alexa Skills Kit feature requests.
 ---

 **Is your feature request related to a problem?
 Please describe.**